shanefully-done/mapleting/.kilocode/rules/memory-bank/context.md

 - The Next.js server has been implemented and is functional
 - The PWA frontend is complete with push notification support
 - The Python client is fully functional with heartbeat API integration
-- Android app specification is complete, implementation pending
+- The Android app is now fully implemented with all features from specification
 - All non-English nickname handling must be tested end-to-end for both clients
-- Android app must send identical heartbeat format as Python client
+- Android app sends identical heartbeat format as Python client
 - Service worker works across all target platforms
+- Android app ready for testing and deployment